snsd2912/udacity-metrics-dashboard/README.md

 ## Jaeger in Dashboards

-- Now that the trace is running, let's add the metric to our current Grafana dashboard.
+Now that the trace is running, let's add the metric to our current Grafana dashboard.

 ![jaeger-grafana](./answer-img/jaeger-grafana.png)

 ## Report Error

-- write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.
+Write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.

 ```
 TROUBLE TICKET